-- On the server side. - The system is securely hosted at a highly specialised web-hotel that offers managerial services per hourly fee.
-The hosting fee is approximately 50 EUR annually, and may be shared across user stations. - Education. - The training of system managers is administrated by the Swedish University of Agricultural Sciences. - Documentation. - Full system documentation is due to December 2014. - Expansion potential. - The system is ultra-flexible and open for adaptation to the special needs of individual stations - it is built on OPEN-philosophy. - Compatibility. - The system is INSPIRE-compatible7 and will eventually contain the map-services provided by the Arctic SDI8.
+- On the server side - The system is securely hosted at a highly specialised web-hotel that offers managerial services per hourly fee.
+The hosting fee is approximately 50 EUR annually, and may be shared across user stations. - Education - The training of system managers is administrated by the Swedish University of Agricultural Sciences. - Documentation - Full system documentation is due to December 2014. - Expansive - The system is ultra-flexible and open for adaptation to the special needs of individual stations it is built on OPEN-philosophy - Compatible - The system is INSPIRE-compatible and will eventually contain the map-services provided by the Arctic SDI .

-5.6.2 Migration - inclusion of additional stations
+Migration - inclusion of additional stations

-The system holds great potential for being implemented as a standard shared across research stations.
-The prototype was developed at the Abisko Scientific Research Station where it was implemented in 2013.
-The system allows a core set of metadata to be captured and combine this with station specific needs for information and functionality.
-The inclusion of additional stations in the existing system requires only minor additional programming.
+Our goal is to suggest the system as a standard shared by INTERACT stations.
+The prototype has been developed at the Abisko Scientific Research Station where it will be taken into use in 2013, and thereafter we aim at migrating it throughout a selection of INTERACT stations.
+The inclusion of additional stations is made in the existing system, with minor additional programming being required.
 However, if station-specific historic metadata should be included, station resources are required for the associated inventory and digitisation.